-The Humana People to People Educational and Training Foundation (the Foundation) was established in 2019 and is officially registered under the Registre du Commerce de Geneve, Switzerland with IDE CHE-213.021.797.
+Humana People to People Educational and Training Foundation (the Foundation) is a Swiss non-governmental organisation, officially registered under the Registre du Commerce de Geneve, Switzerland with IDE CHE-213.021.797.

-The overall goal of the Foundation is to provide financial support to development projects globally, especially in the education sector and in training activities being implemented by Humana People to People.
+The Foundation’s main purpose is to provide global financial support to social projects, especially in the education sector and training activities being implemented by Humana People to People.

-Since its start, the Foundation has supported Development Aid from People to People in Malawi, DAPP Malawi in its teacher training programmes and the Edukans Foundation Malawi in its support to capacity building in primary schools.
+Since 2019, the Foundation has supported Development Aid from People to People in Malawi (DAPP Malawi) teacher training programmes and the Edukans Foundation Malawi capacity building activities in primary schools.

 Supporting DAPP Malawi Teacher Training programme

-In 2021, the Foundation contributed US$165 000 to assist two teacher training colleges operated by Development Aid from People to People in Malawi (DAPP Malawi).
-As in 2020, DAPP Chilangoma Teacher Training College and DAPP Dowa Teacher Training College received the support.
+In 2022, the Foundation contributed US$165,000 to assist two teacher training colleges operated by Development Aid from People to People in Malawi (DAPP Malawi).
+DAPP Teacher Training College Chilangoma and DAPP Teacher Training College Dowa received the funding support in 2022.

-At both colleges the student teachers are involved in the operation of the college.
-They use the operation of the daily functions of the college as a training ground, gaining many practical experiences.
-Thus they know what it means to a learner to have influence and real-life responsibility, and they strive to copy such practices when they teach in primary school.
+Student teachers are actively involved in the operation of the college.
+They handle the main areas critical for daily functions of the college.
+Thus, they know what it means as a teacher and a learner to have influence and real-life responsibility.

 DAPP Chilangoma Teacher Training College